trey-rosius/babysitter_api/README.md

         SOLUTION: LambdaPowertoolsPython

 ```
 This function is our direct lambda resolver.
-It'll serve a the gateway to all the endpoints of our app.
+It'll serve as the gateway to all the endpoints of our api.
 We need permissions in-order to get tracer and logger functioning properly.
 That's why there's a
 ```
     DependsOn: